enku/gentoo-build-publisher/docs/how-to-install.md

 ### On Resource Requirements

 As the primary purpose of GBP is to store lots of files, the GBP instance should have adequate storage.
-How much is needed depends on the usuall "how much space do I need for Gentoo" factors, as well as how many machine types it will be hosting and how often builds are made.
+How much is needed depends on the usual "how much space do I need for Gentoo" factors, as well as how many machine types it will be hosting and how often builds are made.
 For reference a by the (this) book GBP instance with a single build from a single machine takes up about